 I am currently External Examiner for the BA Illustration programmes at Leeds Arts University, University of Plymouth and UCA: Farnham, with previous posts at Liverpool John Moores University and University of East London.

 My research interests lie in the potential of the discipline of illustration, its shifting landscape and innovative approaches to illustration methodologies, informed by a successful 18-year professional illustration career.
-I am an active researcher whose articles and practice-based works have been published in the leading research and professional publications in this subject area: Journal of Illustration, Association of Illustrators Journal and Varoom Magazine.
+I am an active researcher whose articles and practice-based works have been published in the leading research and professional publications in this subject.
+I am a member of the editorial board for the Journal of Illustration.

-This project was further influential in informing a key chapter in my 2021 publication (Gannon and Fauchon) Illustration Research Methods.
-As part of a wider project, this book is a dedicated critical and theoretical text offering a new discipline specific vocabulary to explore the processes and methods through which illustration now operates.
+In 2021 I co-authored Illustration Research Methods (Bloomsbury, 2021), a dedicated critical and theoretical text offering a new discipline specific vocabulary to explore the processes and methods through which illustration now operates.
 Proposing ‘illustration' to be considered as holistic processes consisting of a range of project appropriate interpretative and creative practices rather than simply a finished outcome.
-This high-quality output was included in REF 2021.
 Leading design theorist Steven Heller (School of Visual Arts, New York) publicly endorsed Illustration Research Methods as an ‘essential volume in the evolution of this significant discipline.'
 Similarly, Rick Poynor (Professor of Design and Visual Culture, Reading), said it makes a ‘vital contribution to the discipline's critical discourse'.

-I have planned and developed significant research events, most notably when Dr Mireille Faucon and I were asked by Desdemona McCannon, Principle Editor of the Journal of Illustration (Intellect), to organise and chair the 11th annual conference for Illustration Research, the sole international association for academic research in this disciplinary area.
+I have planned and developed significant research events, most notably organising and chairing the 11th annual conference for Illustration Research.
 Timed to coincide with the publication of Illustration Research Methods (2021) and thematically drawing upon the research I conducted in this area, Education and Illustration: Models Methods Paradigms (Kingston University, 2021) showcased and discussed multiple positions and levels within the pedagogic and professional illustration practice, highlighting pertinent contemporary disciplinary concerns and how these impact, and are impacted by, education and academic research culture.
 The event hosted 800+ delegates from 27 countries (the largest gathering of international illustration researchers, academics and practitioners).

 Fauchon, Mireille and Gannon, Rachel (2018) An introduction to the manifesto for illustration pedagogy : a lexicon for contemporary illustration practice.
 Journal of Illustration, 5(2), pp. 207-223.
 ISSN (print) 2052-0204